KundaPanda/IB031/index.md

 Good, there are no N/A labels.
-We do not need to drop any whole rows.
+We do not need to drop any rows.
+Besides that, dropping a significant part of the dataset could have misrepresenting effects.

-First, let's encode categorical values with OneHotEncoding
+Firstly, we will impute the missing values with ```SimpleImputer``` and strategy ```most_frequent```.
+As ```SimpleImputer``` returns an array, we will transform it back to a pandas dataframe.
+Another step is encoding the categorical features using ```OneHotEncoder```.
+Lastly, we will scale the features with ```StandardScaler```.
+Their mean will therefore be 0 and variance 1.

+The labels need significantly less preprocessing.
+Encoding their boolean values is sufficient.

 ```python